The Ontario Association of Mental Health Professional (OAMHP) is a professional association of mental health

 Alecia comes from a background of Social and Legal Services and holds a diploma as a Community Service Worker and a Paralegal.

-Amanda is OACCPP’s Professional Development Coordinator.
-Her main responsibilities are providing support to OACCPP’s Regional Networking Initiative, coordinating webinars, organizing the Annual Conference, and supporting OACCPP’s Professional Development committee as they strive to offer excellent professional development opportunities for OACCPP members.
+Jacqueline is OACCPP’s Professional Development Coordinator.
+Her main responsibilities are organizing workshops and webinars, providing support to regional networks, organizing the Annual Conference, and supporting OACCPP’s Professional Development committee as they strive to offer excellent professional development opportunities for OACCPP members.